xinyu1205/recognize-anything/README.md

 ## Citation
-If you find our research to be useful for your research, please consider citing.
+If you find our work to be useful for your research, please consider citing.

 ```
 @article{huang2023tag2text,